katebirdcall/Portfolio-Project/model_card.md

 - result - a horse's finishing position in a given race

 **Model Architecture:**

-I used a Gradient Boosting Regressor
+I used a Gradient Boosting Regressor, with tuned hyperparameters:
+- n_estimators: The number of trees in the forest
+- learning_rate: The step-size shrinkage
+- max_depth: Controls the tree depth
+- min_samples_split: The minimum number of samples required to split an internal node

 ## Performance

+I used Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE) and R-Squared (R2) metrics to measure the performance of my model, with the below final results.

 |           Model       |      mse      |     rmse     |     mae      |     r2       |
 |----------------------|---------------|--------------|--------------|--------------|
 |           GBR        |   13.245066   |   3.639377   |   3.064864   |   0.047022   |

-Give a summary graph or metrics of how the model performs.
-Remember to include how you are measuring the performance and what data you analysed it on.

 ## Limitations